 As described in Item 4 of this Application, REI has obtained, or is in the process of obtaining, orders from the affected state commissions.
-The Applicants ask the Commission to reserve jurisdiction over the GasCo Separation pending receipt of these orders.
+The Applicants ask the Commission to reserve jurisdiction over the GasCo Separation pending completion of record.